Januzaj stunner sees Belgium past England

 Rashford drilled a free-kick narrowly over the angle, but Belgium - who could have added a late second but for Pickford denying substitute Dries Mertens - held firm to win Group G.

-Martinez's men take on Japan on Tuesday (AEST) with England facing Colombia the following day.
+Martinez's men take on Japan on Tuesday (NZST) with England facing Colombia the following day.